openshift/openshift-origin-design/designs/administrator/olm/installing-operator-long-running-component/index.md

 # Operator Installing with Long Running Component

-Shortly after the new screen to Convey an operator is installing was developed, it was realized that other actions in the console could make use of a similar interaction.
+Shortly after the new screen to [Convey an operator is installing](http://openshift.github.io/openshift-origin-design/designs/administrator/olm/convey-installing-operator/) was developed, it was realized that other actions in the console could make use of a similar interaction.
 This design conveys a more generic version of the operator installing screen, and examples of perhaps how other actions could use a similar interaction.

 ## Operator Installation

+These screens show how the existing Installing Operator feature could appear using newer, more generic, visuals, that could perhaps be made into a common component.

 ### Installing an operator
 ![Install operator](img/longRun-1-1-installing.png)